-Video on demand streaming of the services began on August 18, 2013.
-The Services can be viewed by going to the church’s web site at:
+Video on demand streaming can be viewed by going to the church’s web site at:

 http://www.vwpresby.org/ and click the recent services link

-6. Attempted to recruit additional audio/video operators by means of numerous letters and phone calls throughout the year.
+4. Attempted to recruit additional audio/video operators throughout the year.

 Audio/Video (general operating) Audio/Video (Enhancement) Designated Fund

-The audio/video committee welcomes anyone who has even the slightest interest to join us in volunteering some of your time and talent to help us improve the audio/video experience in the church.
-The committee would welcome an opportunity to train an additional audio operator in 2015.
+The audio/video committee welcomes anyone who has any interest to join us in volunteering some of your time and talent to help us improve the audio/video experience in the church.
+The committee would welcome an opportunity to train an additional audio operator in 2018.
 For more information, contact Dewaine Johnson at 419 238-3194 or email@example.com.

 Dewaine Johnson, A/V Committee Chairperson

 The committee consisted of eight committee members for the year.
 Will Hawkins served as president of the committee with other members filling in as secretary.
 CCE Director Felicia Quaintance served as monitor for the committee.

 The CCE Director requested a six week leave of absence July 17, 2017 to September 11, 2017.
 She wanted time off to plan her wedding in October.

 On October 4, 2017, our CCE Director resigned her position with the church.